 If at the end of the three (3) regular twenty (20) minutes periods in a Gold Medal Game of a top category championship and the two playing teams are tied, the teams will then play a 'sudden death' overtime with the team scoring first declared the winner.
 The overtime period(s) shall be played with each team at a numerical strength of three (3) skaters and one (1) Goalkeeper.
 The overtime period will commence following an ice resurfacing during a 15-minute intermission where the teams will return to their dressing room before the start of the overtime period.
 Teams will not change ends.
 If at the end of the first overtime period following an ice resurfacing during a 15-minute intermission where the teams will return to their dressing room before the start of the 2nd overtime period.
 Teams will change ends.
-If at the end of the 2nd overtime period following an ice resurfacing during a 15-minute intermission where the teams will return to their dressing room before the start of the 2nd overtime period.
-Teams will change ends.
+If at the end of the 2nd overtime period the two playing teams are still tied, the teams will change ends.
+If at the end of the 2nd overtime period the two playing teams are still tied, the teams will change ends.
 If at the end of the 2nd overtime period the two playing teams are still tied, the teams will change ends.
 If at the end of the 2nd overtime period following an ice resurfacing during a 15-minute intermission where the teams will return to their dressing room before the start of the 2nd overtime period.
 Teams will then continue to play a third overtime period following an ice resurfacing during a 15-minute intermission where the teams will return to their dressing room before the start of the 3rd overtime period.
 Teams will change ends.
 This procedure will go on until a winner is declared.